Ficool

 "...Good complement."

-He returned to the counter.
+He returned to the counter and placed it down.

-Old Liang looked at it.
+Old Liang glanced at the manual.

 Then at him.

-"…Too many techniques… wastes time."
+"...Too many techniques wastes time."

 Lin Sheng shook his head slightly.